fgalindo7/pan/README.md

 > Note: When using ChatGPT, Pan relies on OpenAI's authenticated API.
 There is currently no supported browser-login handoff or device-auth flow for external CLIs, so an API key (or compatible proxy token) is required unless you switch to `PAN_ASSISTANT_MODE=local` with a shell-accessible LLM command.

 ---

+## Testing

+Pan ships with a Vitest suite that exercises both focused units and higher-level push-flow contracts.

+- **Quick sweep:** `yarn test` runs the entire suite (unit + service contracts) in a single pass.
+- **Targeted runs:**
+  - `yarn test:unit` limits execution to `tests/unit/**`.
+  - `yarn test:integration` is reserved for future cross-service flows.
+- **Watch mode:** `yarn test:watch` keeps Vitest running while you iterate.

+Service-level specs in `tests/service/pushFlow.test.ts` rely on the shared harness in `tests/service/pushHarness.ts`, which mocks shell commands (`run`), Git plumbing, remediation (`smartBuildFix`), and pre-push checks.
+Reset the harness with `resetPushMockState()` before each scenario to isolate state.

+When adding new behaviors to the push workflow, prefer extending the service tests to cover success and failure paths, then layer in unit tests for pure helpers.
+The harness records dispatched operations, making it easy to assert that Pan staged, committed, pushed, or halted at the right boundaries.

 ## 🤝 Contributing